Who Is at Risk for Heroin Abuse and Addiction?

 It probably comes as no surprise that people who grow up around heroin users are more likely to use heroin themselves.
 For one thing, as human beings, we have an intense need to be accepted by our peers.
 Studies have shown that people are much more willing to do something if those around them do it.
 This is the root of peer pressure.

 Plus, a community suffering from a lot of heroin addiction is going to be more stressful.
 Things like child neglect and domestic abuse are more common.
 There is more crime and poverty.
 As a result of the stress and pain caused by these things, more people in the community may turn to heroin.
 This continues the cycle.

 High Levels of Stress

-Stress in general can contribute to heroin use.
+Stress, in general, can contribute to heroin use.
 Heroin is a pain reliever and sedative.
-It eases emotional, mental and physical pain.
-It causes a feeling of euphoria, intense joy and relaxation.
-People who have high stress levels will search for anything to relieve it.
+It eases emotional, mental, and physical pain.
+It causes a feeling of euphoria, intense joy, and relaxation.
+People who have high stress levels will search for anything to relieve them.
 Eventually, that could be heroin.

 Mental disorders like depression and anxiety can drive people to heroin use.
 Without treatment, the pain of these illnesses just gets worse.
 If a person is suffering and has nowhere to turn, they may try heroin.

 Heroin is one of the most addictive drugs available.
 It doesn’t take much for someone to get addicted.
 In fact, it can happen in as little as one dose.
 Still, certain people may be at greater risk for developing an addiction than others.